 NeurologistNeurologists are either doctors of medicine (MD) or doctors of osteopathy (DO) who have completed a neurological residency.
 They have the education and skills to address general neurological disorders in patients. |

-Nurse Case ManagerNurse case managers are registered nurses who have specialized education and training in case management.
+Nurse Case ManagerNurse case managers are registered nurses with specialized education and training in case management.
 With medical knowledge and strong interpersonal skills, they advocate for patients’ needs, help schedule appointments, ensure follow-up care is completed, monitor medications, and educate patients. |

 Nurse PractitionerThe current increase in demand for healthcare practitioners has put nurse practitioners in high demand.
 NPs are registered nurses who have an advanced degree and certification. |

-Nutritionist (Dietician)Nutritionists teach people how to care for their health by empowering them with diagnostic health assessments, individualized meal plans, and dietary counseling. |
+Nutritionist (Dietitian)Nutritionists teach people how to care for their health by empowering them with diagnostic health assessments, individualized meal plans, and dietary counseling. |

 Obstetrician or Gynecologist (OB-GYN)It can take over 12 years of postsecondary education and training to become a generalist OB-GYN and even longer to subspecialize.
 But this is also a rewarding career, in both a monetary and personal sense: OB-GYNs are very well paid, and they make a difference in their patients’ lives on a daily basis. |